Fort Stewart: Vietnam War

 After the Cuban Missile Crisis had passed, the Cold War situation kept Fort Stewart in an active training role.
-During the late 1960s, another developing situation would bring about yet another change in Fort Stewart’s mission.
+During the late 1960s, another developing situation brought about yet another change in Fort Stewart's mission.
 With tensions growing in the divided country of Vietnam, the U.S. found itself becoming increasingly involved in that conflict.
 The Vietnamese terrain and the type of war being fought there demanded an increased aviation capability through the use of helicopters and light, fixed-wing aircraft.
 This brought about a need for more aviators.
 In response to this need, an element of the U.S. Army Aviation School at Fort Rucker, Alabama, was transferred to Fort Stewart in 1966.
-Helicopter pilot training and helicopter gunnery courses became Fort Stewart’s new mission.
+Helicopter pilot training and helicopter gunnery courses became Fort Stewart's new mission.
 In an ironic twist, now instead of training soldiers to shoot down aircraft, Fort Stewart was training soldiers to fly them.

 Hunter Army Airfield

 When the U.S. Air Force closed its base at Hunter Field in Savannah in 1967, the Army promptly assumed control and in conjunction with the flight training being conducted at Fort Stewart, the U.S. Army Flight Training Center came into being.
 The helicopter pilot training was rapidly accelerated and pilots were trained and soon sent to duty all over the world, with a large percentage seeing active duty in Vietnam.
 The Army established the first dedicated attack helicopter training school at Hunter in July 1967.
-The Attack Helicopter Training Department (AHTD) trained Army, Marine and a few foreign officers (principally Spanish Navy) in the AH-1G Cobra attack helicopter.
+The Attack Helicopter Training Department (AHTD) trained Army, Marine, and a few foreign officers (principally Spanish Navy) in the AH-1G Cobra attack helicopter.

-Hunter Army Airfield, covers about 5400 acre and is also the home of the U.S. Coast Guard Station, Savannah – the largest helicopter unit in the Coast Guard.
-It provides Savannah and the Southeast United States with round-the-clock search-and-rescue coverage of its coastal areas.
+Hunter Army Airfield covers about 5400 acre and is also the home of the U.S. Coast Guard Station, Savannah – the largest helicopter unit in the Coast Guard.
+It provides Savannah and the Southeast United States with around-the-clock search-and-rescue coverage of its coastal areas.

-In 1969 President Nixon planned to reduce American involvement in Vietnam by training the Vietnamese military to take over the war.
-In conjunction with this, helicopter flight training for Vietnamese pilots began at the Training Center in 1970 and continued until 1972.

-Gradually America’s involvement in Vietnam dwindled and by mid-1972 the flight training aspect of Fort Stewart’s mission was terminated, and both Hunter Field and Fort Stewart reverted to garrison status.
-The following year Hunter Field was closed entirely and Fort Stewart sat idle, with the exception of the National Guard training which continued to be conducted at the installation.
+In 1969, President Nixon planned to reduce American involvement in Vietnam by training the Vietnamese military to take over the war.
+In conjunction with this, helicopter flight training for Vietnamese pilots began at the AHTD in 1970 and continued until 1972.
+Gradually America's involvement in Vietnam dwindled and by mid-1972 the flight training aspect of Fort Stewart's mission was terminated, and both Hunter Field and Fort Stewart reverted to garrison status.
+The following year, Hunter Field was closed entirely and Fort Stewart sat idle, with the exception of the National Guard training, which continued to be conducted at the installation.